ymatsunaga/mdtoolbox-doc/getting_started.rst

   center_y = mean(crd(2:3:end));

-Trajectory variable is an array whose column vectors consist of coordinate variables.
+Trajectory variable is a matrix whose column vectors consist of coordinate variables.
 The rows represent snapshots of coordinates.
 For simulation data, the snapshots may correspond to time-steps.